shounic/docs/acaw2info.md

 ======= misc item stuff =======

+speed cap has been (effectively) removed from the game

 equipping 3 gunslingers does not equal 3 mini sentries

 eureka effect on non engies is activated by taunting